Wan Rizal

-Wan Rizal bin Wan Zakariah (born 1978) is a Singaporean politician and sport science lecturer.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Kolam Ayer division of Jalan Besar GRC since 2020.
+Wan Rizal bin Wan Zakariah (born 9 November 1978) is a Singaporean politician and sport science lecturer.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Kolam Ayer division of Jalan Besar Group Representation Constituency since 2020.

 Education

-During Rizal's secondary school education, he was under the Normal (Academic) stream.
+Rizal attended Tampines Secondary School under the Normal (Academic) stream.

 He subsequently went on to complete a diploma in electronics at Temasek Polytechnic in 1999, before graduating with a Bachelor of Science with second upper honours degree in physical education from the Nanyang Technological University in 2009.

-He subsequently went on to obtained a PhD in physical education from the Nanyang Technological University in 2017.
+He subsequently obtained a PhD in physical education from the Nanyang Technological University in 2017.

 Career

 Rizal served his National Service in the Singapore Civil Defence Force (SCDF) between 1999 and 2003, and attained the rank Lieutenant.

 After completing his National Service, he went on to complete a diploma with merit in physical education at the National Institute of Education before working as a physical education teacher at Ngee Ann Primary School and Hougang Primary School between 2005 and 2012.

 He was a part-time physical education and sports science lecturer at the National Institute of Education, and an associate lecturer at Republic Polytechnic's School of Sports, Health and Leisure between 2014 and 2015.
 In 2016, he became a senior lecturer at Republic Polytechnic.

 Rizal was the chairman of the Al-Islah Mosque in Punggol between 2011 and 2016, canvassing for donations and overseeing the construction of the new mosque.